alexandreSouza31/control-of-expenses/README.md

 ### How to run the code?

-you can download it to your machine and open the index.html in the code editor.
+Cloning/downloading the project

+Enter the command```git clone https://github.com/alexandreSouza31/control-of-expenses``` in the terminal, or if you prefer, download it by clicking on the green button called "Code" in this project's repository, and then, "Download zip.

+run index.html

+#### Deploy

+If you want to see the application running without having to download it, go to
+- [Vercel](https://control-of-expenses.vercel.app/) - Website used to host the application.

 If you get a Json error due to local storage, comment out lines 26-37 of script.js and add below line 37:

 let data_transactions =[